cgmartin/angular-spa-browserify-example/README.md

         STATIC_SSL:       1
         STATIC_WEBROOT:   ./www-root

+1. Deploy the code: `git push production master`
 1. Visit the app: `heroku open`

 ### New releases to Heroku

-Re-running the deploy task will overlay the changed files in the deploy repo.
+Re-running the build task will overlay the changed files in the dist folder.
 Commit the updates and push to your PaaS provider.

 1. Bump the version: `npm version patch` (or minor, major, [etc.](https://docs.npmjs.com/cli/version))
-1. Generate the deployment artifacts: `npm run deploy`
+1. Generate the deployment artifacts: `npm run build`
-1. Go under the deploy directory: `cd deploy`
 1. Commit new updates: `git commit -am "new release"`
-1. Deploy the code: `git push heroku master`
+1. Deploy the code: `git push production master`
 1. Visit the app: `heroku open`

 ## Libraries & Tools